tbis-inc/TBIS/_pages/pre-sale-form.md

 Total Number of Titanium BARs Initially in Circulation: 69,000,000.

-Important Note: There are no guarantees that BARs will increase in value.

 Please indicate the currency that you will be using to purchase BARs with, and we will send you instructions as to how to proceed with the transaction.

 <strong>Accepted Currencies:</strong>